darwinanddavis/DataPortfolio/30daymapchallenge.md

 ### Japan

-For the Miyazaki fans AKA seeing if I could bend `R` to my will.
+For the Miyazaki/anime fans AKA seeing if I could bend `R` to my will.

 My maps are usually data-driven because there are never enough data, but this was a simpler design one where I set the challenge of plotting images/arrays within geom polygons in `R`.
 An easy enough task in design and image software, but not so trivial in `R`.
 Turns out it can be done.
 Shout out to user [@inscaven](https://stackoverflow.com/questions/28206611/adding-custom-image-to-geom-polygon-fill-in-ggplot) on Stackoverflow for the code base.